mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 ## Day 27:
   * Day at Union using ion accelerator again!
-  * Realixed our filters may be a little too thick to penetrate through, receiving a lot of background scattering
+  * Realized our filters may be a little too thick to penetrate through, receiving a lot of background scattering
   * Found very small peaks of potassium on impactor disks!
     * Had our impactor all set up and ready to be used when we can
     * Should try to continue using the impactor disks